How to Find the Ideal Shopify ERP as a Growing Manufacturer

-It so often happens that a workshop gets used to bad practices and gets stuck in a loop of inefficiency without realizing.
+It so often happens that a business gets used to bad practices and gets stuck in a loop of inefficiency without realizing it.

-So, when searching for that pitch-perfect Shopify ERP look for a manufacturing module which tracks:
+So, when searching for that pitch-perfect Shopify ERP look for a manufacturing module that tracks:

-A system which can take control of all these elements is going to be a game-changer for any product-making business, but especially if your focus is on Shopify.
+A system that can take control of all these elements is going to be a game-changer for any manufacturing business, but especially if your focus is on Shopify.

-That’s because you’re going to have a lot more time to spend on marketing your store instead of dealing with workshop grime and spreadsheets.
+That’s because you’re going to have a lot more time to spend on marketing your store instead of dealing with production line grime and spreadsheets.

 Ideally, you want to be in a situation where everyone knows what they need to be working on at any given time and that the table is set for them to do it.

-This way you can ensure that your workshop runs like clockwork.
+This way you can ensure that your production runs like clockwork.

 Knowing when to purchase materials is the bane of many of our lives.